-Blue Mountains Day Trip By Train
+Blue Mountains from Sydney by Train

 The second option (and one of the most popular) is to do your Blue Mountains day trip by train.
 The Sydney to Blue Mountains train is a great option if you’re on a budget or can’t drive.
 The train costs around AU$10.00 each way and takes 2 hours.
 If you are planning a Blue Mountains day trip by train, we recommend going on a Sunday, when transport in Sydney is capped at AU$2.70.
 You can pay the train fare using your Opal card.

 There are two types of Sydney to Blue Mountains train – regular or express.
 The express has fewer stops along the way, although it is only around 15 minutes faster.
 The train travels from Sydney to Katoomba which is the main hub of the Blue Mountains and home to the landmark, Three Sisters.